 From redwoods and weeping willows to cherry blossoms and regular ol’ oaks, trees command respect.
 They’re enduring, symbolic, undeniably attractive.

 Poet Joyce Kilmer wrote I think that I shall never see a poem as lovely as a tree … and it is easy to understand what he meant.
-Little of human creation rivals the natural world.

 So let’s take a look at some of the many tree names that might be exactly right for your child’s name – from the stylish and well-known, to the surprising, but still wearable.

 POPULAR TREE NAMES

 This one brings to mind skiing, not trees.
 But of course, it was an abundance of aspen trees that gave the Colorado town its name.
 Tailored, outdoorsy Aspen fits right in with our interest in nature names nowadays, a frills-free choice that’s been gaining for girls since the 1990s.